michelehokuto/automated_greenhouse/README.md

 But I managed to fix it.
 The sketch already works but the goal of this repository is to improve the code making it faster and easier. thanks in advance for the help

+NOTE: SOME VARIABLES ARE IN ITALIAN LANGUAGES.
+SOME ENGLISH WORDS MAY BE WRONG. hope it can be clear